aipmhub/aipm-chat/contributing/Internationalization/Internationalization-Implementation.md

 - Dynamically load translation resources using `i18next-resources-to-backend`.
 - Set the direction of the HTML document (LTR or RTL) based on the user's language preference.

-Here is a simplified pseudo code example to illustrate the core implementation logic of internationalization in LobeChat:
+Here is a simplified pseudo code example to illustrate the core implementation logic of internationalization in AiPMChat:

 ```ts
 import i18n from 'i18next';